swharden/pyABF/doc/abf-file-format/readme.md

 ## Loading Full Files into Memory: do this!
 These data demonstrate that reading a full file into memory (and scaling it) is extremely fast and doesn't take-up much memory.
 I vote we do this automatically without even asking.
 A one-hour-long ABF would take one second to load into memory (incluidng scaling) and only occupy 288 MB of memory.
 Open a file, grab its header, pull its data, and close it.
 File locking issues gone forever.

+# Epoch/signal misalignment and pre-padding offset
+For some reason I still don't understand, some data gets recorded _before_ epoch A begins in each sweep.
+More confusingly, it's not a fixed amount of pre-epoch time for each sweep.
+Instead, ***Exactly 1/64'th of the sweep length exists in the pre-epoch area at the beginning each sweep.*** This must be taken into account if you intend to synthesize the protocol waveform from just the epoch table.
+This is what I've done, and these are my results.

 # References